Deerby10/laravel-optional/documents/laravel_11.md

 This confirms the following:
 1. Data is created in the likes table.
-2. Like heart symbol is colored
+2. Like symbol turns to white thumbs up.
 3. The number of likes increases.

 ### Correct the number of likes displayed